tefra/xsdata/docs/codegen/wsdl_modeling.md

 ### Creating instances

-The client can be initialized from the operation class directly
+The client can be initialized from the operation class directly:

 ```python
 >>> from xsdata.formats.dataclass.client import Client